 This is sadly how people can miss a mole that may actually be dangerous and lead to future problems.
 Cosmetically speaking, a mole might also be located in an undesirable spot or be of an undesirable shape or color.
 So how do you know if you should have that mole removed?
-This is where our highly trained, board-certified dermatology specialists come in.
+This is where our dermatology providers come in.
 They will consult with you to determine whether or not your mole is a potential problem and then devise a treatment plan tailored to you.

 Not all moles are cancerous, but certainly some can be or can eventually become cancerous.
 There is an increased risk of skin cancer for those who do not remove their moles, especially ones that may be suspect.
 For instance, if you have a mole that seems to be changing in size, shape or color, then you definitely want to have that removed.
 Getting regular skin cancer screenings is incredibly important when it comes to your health and ultimately cancer prevention.

-What are the ABCDE’s of Skin Cancer?
+The ABCDE’s of Skin Cancer

 We like to talk to patients about the ABCDEs of skin cancer prevention.
 The letter “A” is for asymmetry (when one side of the mole differs from the other half), “B” is for border (an irregular border), “C” is for color variation (a change in color), “D” is for diameter (if a mole is larger than 6mm), and “E” is for evolving (any mole that has changed shape, size or color should be evaluated immediately by a dermatology provider).

-What Are the Most Common Mole Removal Methods?
+The Most Common Mole Removal Methods